emisandgunz/GunzCord/README.md

 - !server - Display the GunZ server list and online players on each server
 - !online - Display the online player count

+Please nothe that the !server and !online commands are only available for Microsoft SQL Server Databases and not for SQLite3 Databases.

 ### Notifications:
-GunzCord also includes Clan War notifications, a message will be sent to a specific channel every time Clan War match ends
+GunzCord also includes Clan War notifications, a message will be sent to a specific channel every time Clan War match ends.
+This feature is only available for Microsoft SQL Server Databases

 ## Setup
 ### Create Discord Application and Bot